marbl/MetagenomeScope/README.md

 <hr/>

-If you are using LJA (and probably also if you are using Flye), you may want to use a DOT file instead of a GFA / FASTG file as input.
+If you are visualizing output from LJA or Flye, you _may_ want to use a DOT file instead of a GFA / FASTG file as input.

 This is because GFA and FASTG [are not ideal](https://github.com/AntonBankevich/LJA/blob/main/docs/jumbodbg_manual.md#output-of-de-bruijn-graph-construction) for representing graphs in which sequences are stored on edges rather than nodes (i.e. de Bruijn / repeat graphs).
 The DOT files output by Flye and LJA should contain the _original_ structure of these graphs (in which edges and nodes in the visualization actually correspond to edges and nodes in the original graph, respectively); the GFA / FASTG files usually represent altered versions in which nodes and edges have been swapped, which is not always an ideal representation (especially if you are doing something where you really care about the structure of the original graph).